 In India, as per the data by the National Medical Commission (NMC), there are a total of 704 medical colleges with about 1,09,170 medical seats in total.
 Out of the 704 colleges, 382 are government colleges (55,225 seats), 7 are central universities (1,180 seats), 264 are private medical colleges (42,515 seats), and 51 are private deemed universities (10,250 seats).

-The central universities have a total cost of education (including hostels, mess facilities, etc.) of around Rs 3.6 lakhs per annum, while the government medical colleges cost nearly Rs 6.2 lakhs per annum.
+The central universities have a total cost of education (including hostels, mess facilities, etc.) of around Rs 3.6 lakh per annum, while the government medical colleges cost nearly Rs 6.2 lakh per annum.
 In comparison, the private medical colleges have a total cost of around Rs 78.82 lakhs per annum, while the deemed universities in India cost around Rs 1.22 crores per annum, according to the video.

 “But why do they do that?
-They only have 1.9 lakh seats, why do they need 13 lakh students to qualify?
+They only have 1.9 lakh seats; why do they need 13 lakh students to qualify?
 Why can’t they limit themselves to 5 lakh students being qualified?
 Of the 5 lakh students, 1 lakh will claim the seats,” asks Peri.

 The answer lies in the expensive fees, because of which many students fall apart.
 The seats in private and deemed universities are what Peri calls a “reservation for the rich.”
-With around 53,000 seats in private and deemed universities combined, and with a fee of Rs 80 lakhs and above, no more than 2% of Indians can actually afford the seat.
+With around 53,000 seats in private and deemed universities combined, and with a fee of Rs 80 lakhs and above, no more than 2 percent of Indians can actually afford the seat.

 Read Also: After NEET, UGC NET Mismanagement, Centre Replaces NTA Head